pawarshekhar709/ISP-Shoes-Shop/README.md

 - Contact form with Google Maps integration
 - Social media links in the footer

+## Technologies Used

+The following technologies were used in the development of this project:

+- **HTML5:** Markup language for structuring the content of the website.
+- **CSS3:** Stylesheets for styling and layout of the web pages.
+- **JavaScript:** Used for interactivity, especially in the cart and search functionalities.
+- **Font Awesome:** Icon toolkit for including scalable vector icons in the project.
+- **Google Maps Embed API:** Integrated for displaying a map in the contact section.
+- **GitHub:** Version control and repository hosting.

 ## Usage

 1. Clone the repository: